fastlane-community/xcov/README.md

 * `--skip_slack`: Add this flag to avoid publishing results on Slack (optional).

 ### Ignoring files
 You can easily ignore the coverage for a specified set of files by adding their filenames to the *ignore file* specified with the `--ignore_file_path` parameter (this file is `.xcovignore` by default).
+You can also specify a regular expression for matching a group of files.

 Each one of the filenames you would like to ignore must be prefixed by the dash symbol `-`.
 In addition you can comment lines by prefixing them by `#`.
 Example: